SV 1919 Bernbach: History

 The club was founded in the autumn of 1919 as Fußballclub Germania Bernbach.
-The club suspended its activities with the onset of World War II and after the conflict was re-established as Sportgemeinde Bernbach out of which came Sportverein 1919 Bernbach in 1954.
+The club suspended its activities with the onset of World War II, and after the conflict, it was re-established as Sportgemeinde Bernbach, from which the current name, Sportverein 1919 Bernbach, emerged in 1954.

-After many years in lower-tier football the team first ascended to the Landesliga Hessen-Süd (V) in 1990 on the strength of a Berzirksliga Frankfurt/Ost championship.
-They finished in second place in their debut Landesliga season and the capture of a division title in 1995 advanced the club to the Oberliga Hessen (IV).
-Bernbach earned a vice-championship there in 1998 and took part in promotion playoff for the Regionalliga Süd (III), but missed advancing when they finished second to SC Pfullendorf.
+After many years in lower-tier football, the team first ascended to the Landesliga Hessen-Süd (V) in 1990 on the strength of a Bezirksliga Frankfurt/Ost championship.
+They finished in second place in their debut Landesliga season, and the capture of a division title in 1995 advanced the club to the Oberliga Hessen (IV).
+Bernbach earned a vice-championship there in 1998 and took part in a promotion playoff for the Regionalliga Süd (III), but missed advancing when they finished second to SC Pfullendorf.

-The club soon ran into financial difficulty and by 2001 were facing bankruptcy.
-They were initially refused a license for Oberliga play and faced relegation, but after long negotiation and the adoption of a tight budget were able to stay up.
-Bernbach was eventually relegated after a poor result in 2005, and has since become an elevator club moving frequently between fourth and fifth tier competition.
-After re-claiming a place in the Oberliga in 2006–07, SV finished in 14th place and were again relegated to play in the Landesliga Hessen (V).
-In the following years, the club suffered a decline which has put it into the Kreisoberliga (VIII) for 2011–12.
+The club soon ran into financial difficulty and by 2001 was facing bankruptcy.
+They were initially refused a license for Oberliga play and faced relegation, but after long negotiations and the adoption of a tight budget, they were able to stay in the league.
+Bernbach was eventually relegated after a poor result in 2005 and has since become an elevator club, moving frequently between fourth and fifth-tier competition.
+After reclaiming a place in the Oberliga in 2006–07, SV finished in 14th place and were again relegated to play in the Landesliga Hessen (V).
+In the following years, the club suffered a decline, which led to its relegation to the Kreisoberliga (VIII) for 2011–12.

-SV Bernbach is notable as having been one of the ten smallest clubs in the country playing at the Oberliga level.
+SV Bernbach is notable as having been one of the ten smallest clubs in the country, playing at the Oberliga level.